ciotlosm/docs-lovelace/Readme.md

 ## Views
 These are exactly as before, tab views with icons or text that help you manage large dashboards with many entities.
 The views have now deep links like `/lovelace/0`.
 You can also assign your own [custom ids](view-custom-id.md).

+- Using custom id in view, for [nicer navigation paths](view-custom-id.md) in URLs
+- Using [icons for tabs](view-icon.md) instead of text
+- Using a card to [fill a complete view](view-panel.md), just like panels
+- Using themes in views

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------
 | title | string | Optional | Text title of the view